Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Spectra of the quantum KdV Hamiltonians

 Let us recall that Conjecture \ref{commute} implies that there is a correspondence between solutions of the $Q\wt{Q}$-systems (as well as other equations stemming from $K_0({\mc O})$ such as the $QQ^*$-system of \cite{HL}, see Section \ref{QQstar}) for $U_q(\ghat)$ and $U_{\check{q}} {}^L\ghat$, where

 If that is true, then this should also hold on the side of affine opers.
-This means that there should be a correspondence (or duality) between the $^L\ghat$-opers of the form \eqref{oper spectra gen} with the parameter $\alpha$, and $\ghat$-opers of the same form but with the parameter $\check\alpha$, where
+This means that there should be a correspondence (or duality) between the $^L\ghat$-opers of the form discussed in this section with the parameter $\alpha$, and $\ghat$-opers of the same form but with the parameter $\check\alpha$, where

 (see formulas \eqref{betacheck} and \eqref{albeta}).
 For $\ghat=\wh\sw_r$, this duality was discussed in \cite{DDT}.